cougil/Team2/README.md

 # GoT Quotes microservice in Java

+Changes... to Readme...

 ## Description